AMWA-TV/bcp-006-01/docs/NMOS With JPEG XS.md

 In addition to those attributes defined in IS-04 for Senders, the following attributes defined in the [Sender Attributes register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/sender-attributes/) of the NMOS Parameter Registers are used for JPEG XS.

 - [Bit Rate](https://specs.amwa.tv/nmos-parameter-registers/branches/main/sender-attributes/#bit-rate)
-  If the Sender complies with ST 2110-22, the Sender resource MUST indicate the bit rate (kilobits/second) including the RTP transport overhead.
+  The Sender resource MUST indicate the bit rate (kilobits/second) including the RTP transport overhead.
-  Otherwise, it is only RECOMMENDED that this attribute is included.
   The `bit_rate` integer value is expressed in units of 1000 bits per second, rounding up.
   The value is for the IP packets, so for the RTP payload format per RFC 9134, that includes the RTP, UDP and IP packet headers and the payload.
+  Informative note: This definition is consistent with the definition of the bit rate attribute required by ST 2110-22 in the SDP media description.
 - [Packet Transmission Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/sender-attributes/#packet-transmission-mode)
   If the Sender is using the slice packetization mode, it MUST include the `packet_transmission_mode` attribute.
   Since the default value of this attribute is `codestream`, the Sender MAY omit this attribute when using codestream packetization.